OttHydromet/node-red-umbparser/README.md

 * **FromAddr**

-  Address of the devices the sent the response
+  Address of the devices the send the response

 * **ToAddr**